Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Dicussion

 \subsection{Implications}

 We summarize the following insightful implications based on the findings in our experiments.

 \textbf{Iterative Development Rewards Balanced Capabilities.} The coding capability is regarded as the key metric to measure the performance of LLMs in software engineering tasks.
-However, our results reveal that while the Claude series (\ie{} \claudethree{} and \claudefour{}) demonstrates superior single-agent coding capabilities, \gpt{} benefits far more from the iterative development framework due to its stronger global planning and instruction-following capabilities.
-Our experimental results on \qwen{} also suggest that the coding capability remains a bottleneck.
+However, as we revealed in RQ2.a, while the Claude series demonstrates superior single-agent coding capabilities, \gpt{} benefits far more from the iterative development framework due to its stronger global planning and instruction-following capabilities.
+Experimental results on \qwen{} also suggest that the coding capability remains a bottleneck.
 This highlights a tradeoff between enhancing the coding capabilities and instruction-following capabilities of LLMs.

+\textbf{Iterative Development Demands Context Management.} As explored in RQ3, merely splitting features across iterations without providing the necessary context to support their evolution can significantly degrade development performance, even performing worse than single-agent single-pass development.
+This highlights that effective context management is crucial in iterative development, especially the contextual dependencies between iterations.

 \textbf{Model-Intrinsic Behaviors May Misalign Workflow Guidance.} Our experiments across different LLM-agent-based baselines reveal a potential mismatch between model-intrinsic and workflow-guided behaviors.
-As we described in RQ1 and RQ4, \claudefour{} insisted on a multi-round self-editing and revision behavior pattern, even when we set explicit prompting constraints (\eg{} avoiding self-revision and fixing errors based on the build feedback).
+As described in RQ4, \claudefour{} insisted on a multi-round self-editing and revision behavior pattern, even when we set explicit prompting constraints (\eg{} avoiding self-revision and merely fixing errors based on the build feedback).
 This behavior pattern strengthens its coding success rate, but sometimes also disturbs the workflow plan and incurs more overhead.
-We hypothesize that this behavior might be because it is overfitting to this behavior pattern during its training to achieve higher coding performance.
+We hypothesize that this might be attributed to its overfitting to such a behavior pattern during its training to achieve higher coding performance.
 However, such model-intrinsic agent behaviors can conflict with those expected by the external workflows, demonstrating the misalignment of training more autonomous agents with the design of downstream agent systems.

 \textbf{Iterative Development Can Be Cost-Efficient.} Iterative workflows intuitively appear more costly and less efficient.
 However, our experiments show that when applied to \gpt{} and \claudethree{}, the additional overhead remains within acceptable bounds.
 Moreover, when measuring the function completeness gained by unit cost, iterative approaches can even surpass single-pass generation in efficiency.
 Therefore, iterative development can also be cost-efficient and might be a promising future paradigm for sustainable AI-assisted software engineering.